duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 ## Example #4 - Dictionary (More Advanced Instant Answer)

 The dictionary instant answer is a more advanced instant answer than the previous examples, because it requires multiple endpoints (which means it has multiple perl modules -`.pm` files) in order to function properly.
 You will notice the `definition` endpoint is a subdirectory of the `dictionary` directory: `zeroclickinfo-spice/share/spice/dictionary/definition/`.
-In the case of the **Dictionary** instant answer, its Perl modules work together as one instant answer, however if the other endpoints worked seperately from the `definition` endpoint, such as they do in the **[Last.FM](https://github.com/duckduckgo/zeroclickinfo-spice/tree/spice2/share/spice/lastfm)** instant answer, they would each have their own subdirectories and would also each have their own respective JavaScript, Handlebars and CSS files.
+In the case of the **Dictionary** instant answer, its Perl modules work together as one instant answer, however if the other endpoints worked separately from the `definition` endpoint, such as they do in the **[Last.FM](https://github.com/duckduckgo/zeroclickinfo-spice/tree/spice2/share/spice/lastfm)** instant answer, they would each have their own subdirectories and would also each have their own respective JavaScript, Handlebars and CSS files.

 To begin, let's look at the first callback function definition in the Dictionary javascript: